mx1001/boxcutter_manual/docs/mode_yellow.md

 # Mode: Slice

+Hotkey >> X (during draw)

-Yellow box is for slicing.
+Yellow cut is for slicing.
 When used the drawn shape will be cut from the object.

 ![mode](img/modes/m11.gif)